tedneward/Research/content/reading/langdev/index.md

 * [Principles of Programming Languages course](https://bguppl.github.io/interpreters/): [Source](https://github.com/bguppl/interpreters)
 * [Generic Abstract Syntax Tree (geast)](https://angeljavalopez.medium.com/geast-a-generic-abstract-syntax-tree-c7feb681b6b5)
 * [Practical Foundations for Programming Languages](./practical-foundations.pdf) (PDF)
 * ["A Generic Abstract Syntax Model for Embedded Languages"](https://www.cs.tufts.edu/~nr/cs257/archive/emil-axelsson/paper.pdf): "Representing a syntax tree using a data type often involves having many similar-looking constructors.
 Functions operating on such types often end up having many similar-looking cases.
 Different languages often make use of similar-looking constructions.
 We propose a generic model of abstract syntax trees capable of representing a wide range of typed languages.
 Syntactic constructs can be composed in a modular fashion enabling reuse of abstract syntax and syntactic processing within and across languages.
-Building on previous methods of encoding extensible data types in Haskell, our model is a pragmatic solution to Wadler’s “expression problem”.
+Building on previous methods of encoding extensible data types in Haskell, our model is a pragmatic solution to Wadler’s “expression problem".
 Its practicality has been confirmed by its use in the implementation of the embedded language Feldspar."
 * ["GAST"](./GAST_A_generic_AST_representation_for_language-ind.pdf) (PDF)

 ## DSLs

+[BuildIt](https://buildit.so/): A framework for rapidly developing high-performance Domain Specific Languages (DSLs) with little to no compiler knowledge.
+[Source](https://github.com/BuildIt-lang/buildit/)

 [gel: Generic Extensible Language](https://www.cs.utexas.edu/~wcook/Drafts/2008/gel.pdf) (PDF)

-> One of the things I like about this paper is that it points out that Lisp and XML are essentially the same creature: Lisp: `(if (< x 3) (print x))` == XML: `<if><test op=”lt”><var name=”x”/><const>3</const></test><then><call fun=”print”><arg>x</arg></call></then></if>` I kinda love that.
+> One of the things I like about this paper is that it points out that Lisp and XML are essentially the same creature: Lisp: `(if (< x 3) (print x))` == XML: `<if><test op="lt"><var name="x"/><const>3</const></test><then><call fun="print"><arg>x</arg></call></then></if>` I kinda love that.

 [coAST](https://github.com/coala/coAST): coAST is a universal abstract syntax tree that allows to easily analyze each programming language.
 Especially adding new languages should be easy and generic.
 (Last update Dec 2018)